xxelegyxx/password-gen/README.md

 ## :floppy_disk: Usage
 ![screenshot of website](screenshot.png) <br>
-This site features a slidebar that allows users to choose how long they want their password to be.
-This site also allows users to check if they would like to include uppercase letters, numbers, and special characters into their password.
+This site features a slidebar that allows users to choose how long they want their password to be. <br>

+This site also allows users to check if they would like to include uppercase letters, numbers, and special characters into their password. <br>

+Finally, this site allows the user to "copy" the new password! <br>

 ## :card_index: Credits